veronicaramirezl/PTBXL/README.md

 Content of this Repository

 - notebooks/: Jupyter notebooks containing the EDA scripts.
-- data/: This folder is intended to store the downloaded PTB-XL data (not included).
 - README.md: This file (you are currently reading it!).
 - requirements.txt: here you can find the libraries needed to run the code.